 Does your executive team portray diversity and inclusion?
 Your executive team is a huge representation of the rest of your workforce.
 Top management sets the scene for work culture and speaks volumes for the level of priority that Diversity, Inclusion and Belonging holds in the organization.

 It is quite logical that executives and top management should reflect the diversity the organization wants to achieve.
 As mentioned in a Forbes article titled What Should Inclusion Really Look Like in the Workplace, “I think most organizations need people of color in management positions.
-Inclusivity happens organically when you have diversity at the top of the organization.”
+Inclusivity happens organically when you have diversity at the top of the organization”.

 It is critical for interviewing panels to be assembled of employees from a wide range of backgrounds.
 It's inevitable that everyone brings personal biases when evaluating candidates but by having a diverse interviewing panel there is a better understanding of cultural qualities that do not hinder the candidates ability to perform the job.
+Additionally, diversity and inclusion training in the workplace will help minimize biases in the interviewing process.

 Most companies, especially in big tech, end up trading individuals between companies, instead of taking risks with new talent.
 Leaders are now becoming more open to incorporating new talent and taking chances on teams outside of the typical talent pool - that is where true diversity is found.